lewdry/ramah-data/README.md

-# Ramah News Aggregator
+# Ramah-Data News Aggregator

-Ramah is a 'good news' aggregator that filters news headlines from major sources to find stories with a positive sentiment.
+This repository fetches, filters and publishes curated 'good news' as static JSON, intended for consumption by frontend clients.

+The JSON is published via GitHub Pages.

 ```
 ██████╗  █████╗ ███╗   ███╗ █████╗ ██╗  ██╗